Find Trade Colleges

 $25,797 Avg Student Debt

-Lee University ranked #13 on this year’s Most Popular Bachelor’s Degree Trade Schools in Tennessee list.
-Lee University is a private not-for-profit institution located in Cleveland, Tennessee.
-The school has a small population, and it awarded 933 bachelor’s degrees in 2021-2022.
+Lee University came in at #13 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Tennessee ranking.
+This small private not-for-profit school is located in Cleveland, Tennessee, and it awarded 933 bachelor’s degrees in 2021-2022.

 You may have the opportunity to take online classes at Lee University.
 In 2020-2021 about 20% of the undergraduate students at the school chose to take one or more online courses.